mbewustanley/ML-Ops-practice/README.md

 # Build and track ML Pipelines with DVC

-# How to run
+## How to run

-conda create -n test python=3.11 -y
+conda create -n testenv python=3.11 -y

 conda activate testenv